-Other transparency changes will be effective in 2012 and 2013.
-These include disclosure of the total amount of fees paid to consultants for certain services and the total amounts paid to sponsor attendance at meetings organised by third parties.
+Other transparency changes, effective in 2012 and 2013, included disclosure of the total amount of fees paid to consultants for certain services and the total amounts paid to sponsor attendance at meetings organised by third parties.
+As already set out in the 2014 Code, in 2015 and 2016 transparency will be extended in relation to fees and sponsorship provided to health professionals and healthcare organisations, including naming the recipients in many instances.